-- Make-Up Work will be collected at each school building for students that are absent or plan to be absent due to illness for two (2) or more consecutive days. - Parents/guardians wishing to pick up assignments at the school on the day of their request must contact the school by 8:00 a.m. of that school day.
-Assignments will then be available for pick up in the High School Office of the school no earlier than 3:00 p.m. - Requests for student assignments made after 8:00 a.m. must be picked up in the High School Office after 3:00 p.m. of the following school day. - Students that have been absent more than ten (10) days due to illness, excluding those days excused through written documentation from a licensed physician, are not permitted to request Make-Up Work without first submitting a medical excuse from a licensed physician. - Secondary students in grades 9-12 that receive an unexcused/illegal absence may not be permitted to make up work, and students may receive a zero for any work due or conducted or any evaluative measures administered during the time the student was not in attendance. - The Superintendent or designee may consider the extenuating circumstances.
+- Make-Up Work may be collected, at parent request, at each school building for students that are absent or plan to be absent due to illness for two (2) or more consecutive days.
+Requests for student assignments may be collected in the front office after 3:00 p.m. of the following school day.
+For example, a request made on a Tuesday can be collected on Wednesday after 3pm. - Secondary students in grades 9-12 that receive an unexcused/illegal absence may not be permitted to make up work, and students may receive a zero for any work due or conducted or any evaluative measures administered during the time the student was not in attendance. - The Superintendent or designee may consider the extenuating circumstances.

 LATE ARRIVALS/TARDINESS: Students arriving after 8:30 am and prior to 8:45 am should enter through Door #26 - the West Gym hallway and sign in.
-Students arriving after 8:45 am will enter through Door #1 to sign in at the High School Office and obtain a pass.
+Students arriving after 8:45 am will enter through Door #1 to sign in the front office and obtain a Smartpass.
 A late arrival will be considered excused if it is for one of the reasons considered excused in accordance with Board policy and an excuse from the parent/guardian is presented at the time the student arrives to school.
 An unexcused tardy will be given to any student arriving late to school without an excuse from the parent/guardian and for any reason other than those considered excused.
 Chronic unexcused tardies may result in prosecution of compulsory school attendance laws.
-Three hundred and thirty (330) unexcused tardy minutes constitute one illegal day of absence for secondary student; (grades 6-12); three hundred (300) unexcused tardy minutes constitute one illegal day of absence for primary student (grades Pre-K-5).
+Three hundred and thirty (330) unexcused tardy minutes constitute one illegal day of absence for secondary students; (grades 6-12); three hundred (300) unexcused tardy minutes constitute one illegal day of absence for primary students (grades Pre-K-5).

-When a secondary student accumulates three (3) tardies per quarter, any additional unexcused tardies may result in the
+When a secondary student accumulates three (3) tardies per quarter, any additional unexcused tardies may result in the following:

-following: 4th and 5th Tardy
+4th and 5th Tardy

 6th and 7th Tardy

 After 8th Tardy

 Discipline Hearing